w3f/Grants-Program/applications/msai.md

 Ultimately consumers will benefit , particularly health patients who travel in multiple jurisdictions (e.g. Ukranians who arrive in UK have no medical history, and it is difficult to carry and validate scans from different countries)
 Target audience is any healthcare data silo and any health patients who can contribute their data and earn ERC20 like tokens on this chain.
 - What need(s) does your project meet?
 Specialising public blockchain for storage and exchange of health data.
-This allows the creation a federated healthcare system.
+This allows the creation of a federated healthcare system.
 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
-Not that we know of
+Not that we know of;
-No project has been able to create a public health blockchain as it is either too slow or for data privacy Medicalchain
+No project has been able to create a public health blockchain as it is either too slow or ineffective data privacy e.g
-BNB Chain all projects dead in the water either because they use a private unscalable chain or use public blockchains which are too expensive to use at scale.
+- Medicalchain - dead in the water either because they use a private unscalable chain no different to current data silos.
+Furthermore, there is no incentive mechanism to participate in the ecosystem.
+- BNB Chain all projects
-- Furthermore Binance Health (more commercial pump and dump than substance) such that NHS and other health systems could also theoretically connect.
+- Binance Health -  (more commercial pump and dump than substance) using Binance smart chain that is both expensive and unscaleable being a copy of Ethereum such that NHS and other health systems could also theoretically connect.

-Solid pods could be considered as solving a similar problem though without a public append only ledger which reduces traceability and auditability of data access.
+- Solid pods could be considered as solving a similar problem though without a public append only ledger which reduces traceability and auditability of data access.
 ## Team :
 Marvsai team www.marvsai.com